mozilla/firefox-translations-training/README.md

 - Global variables are upper case, local variable are lower case.

-- ALl variables that are global for the whole pipeline are set in `config.sh`.
+- All variables that are global for the whole pipeline are set in `config.sh`.

 - Scripts should automatically inspect resources available for computation and utilize them to make things faster (number of cores, memory).